adielBm/math/math/Logic/Propositional Logic/Propositional Calculus.md

 	- For every theory $K$, there exists a [[Logic/Propositional Logic/Semantic#Model|model]] $M$ such that $M \models K$
 	- If a theory $K$ [[Logic/Propositional Logic/Semantic#Logical Implication|logically implies]] a proposition $\psi$, then $\psi$ is [[#Provable Proposition|provable]] from $K$
 	- If $K \implies \psi$ then $K \vdash \psi$
+- Corollary: A set of propositions is consistent iff it is satisfiable

 ## Summary